lulav/LRS_Documentation/docs_tutorials/robotic_arm/robotic_arm.md

 ## CITROS Usage
 The best way to work with such simulations and process the results is CITROS!
 With its power, it is possible to create complex data processing scenarios, including the construction of more complex graphs, mathematical analysis and other high-level processing methods.

-One of the main CITROS features is an ability to launch a number of simulations in parallel.
-For the projects like SpiceyPy example this feature allows user to simulate many different behaviours of the model regardless of the complexity of it and without restrictions on computing power.
-Moreover, the amazing Data Analysis tool from CITROS allows user to process the simulation results with such useful packages as Error Analysis and Validation module!
+CITROS is renowned for its ability to perform parallel simulations.
+This capability is especially beneficial for projects like Robotic Arm, where it enables the simulation of various model behaviors without being hampered by complexity or computational resource limitations.
+The sophisticated Data Analysis tool provided by CITROS further enhances this with comprehensive packages for Error Analysis and Validation, ensuring thorough processing of the simulations' data.

 ### CITROS Installation